Last updated on 2026-05-15

 Program Structure

 The Welding and Metal Fabrication program is designed to be completed within one academic year of full-time study.
-The program structure includes:
+This program is delivered through a blended format, combining both theoretical and practical learning experiences.
+Key features of the program structure include:

 - Hands-on training in welding and metal fabrication techniques.

-- Opportunities for practical experience through a supervised practicum.
+- Opportunities for practical experience through a practicum.

 Featured Experiences

-- Practical hands-on training in welding and metal fabrication.
+- Practical hands-on training in a workshop environment.

-- Community service component to enhance civic responsibility and personal growth.
+- Community service involvement to enhance civic responsibility and personal growth.

 Career Options

-Graduates of the Welding and Metal Fabrication program can pursue various career paths in Canada, including:
+Graduates of the Welding and Metal Fabrication program can pursue a variety of career paths in Canada, including:

 - Structural Metal Fabricator: Fabricates and installs metal components for buildings, bridges, and other structures.

-- Welder: Joins metal parts using various welding techniques, ensuring structural integrity and quality.
+- Welder: Specializes in joining metal parts using various welding techniques and processes.

 - Custom Fabricator: Works in specialty shops to create unique metal products tailored to client specifications.